s-20/unnamed/SpecialAbilities.md

 Powers can be Trait Dependent or Independent.
 A Trait Dependent Power doesn't have a Stack of its own and instead relies on a Trait's stack.
 The Power can be added to any check involving the trait as long as doing so makes some kind of sense, adding extra effects with extra successes.

 An Independent Power has its own stack, by default starting at 1 and improvable through [Advancements](Advancement.md) as though it were a Trait.
 When pulling the power for a check, it takes the place of a Trait, so you cannot also pull a Trait into the check (see the [Core Rules](HBCore.md)).
-However, when you [Burn](Burn.md) and Independent Power, you gain a free Success instead of easier dice.
+However, when you [Burn](Burn.md) an Independent Power, you gain a free Success instead of easier dice.

 ### **Procedures**